 The Playhouse at McConnellstown

-Lighting is designed by Keith Sutton with technical production by Hunter “Radar” McVey.
-Set design is Don Dietz with sound design by Rick Brown.
+Jeanne Nagurny directs this production with assistance by Don Dietz.
+Hunter “Radar” McVey is the stage manager, Lily Wise is the assistant stage manager and Jennifer Catanese serves as production assistant.
+Lighting is designed by Keith Sutton with technical production by Barbara Hughes.
+Costumes are by Jeanne Nagurny.
+Set design is by Don Dietz with sound design by Rick Brown.

 The stage crew includes, Addisyn Bracco, Kathryn Colvin, Heather Kelly, Andrew Solomon, Brayden Wood, and Sophia Wood.

 “It’s an American classic performed on the stage,” remarked Williams.
 “You couldn’t ask for anything better.”

 “You’ll shoot your eye out…if you miss the chance to really get into the Christmas spirit,” added Baumer.

 “A Christmas Story” will continue on November 17th, 23rd, 24th, and 30th and December 1st at 7:30 p.m.
 Sunday matinee showings are November 18th, 25th, and December 2nd at 2:00 p.m.
 Ticket prices are $15 for regular admission and $13 for seniors (age 60 and older) and students (age 6 and older).
 For reservations call 814-627.0311.
 Please try to make reservations as soon as possible as The Playhouse holiday show is a popular event.
 Seats are already selling faster than footballs and Tinker toys.